Our San Diego Office

 - Repairs have been unsuccessful after a “reasonable number” of attempts by an “authorized dealer.”
 The number of attempts varies case by case.
 However, courts have ruled that one attempt is never sufficient; but they have ruled that a repair attempt occurs each time the customer brings the vehicle into the dealership for that purpose, regardless of whether or not the dealership actually tries to effect repairs.

-Under the California Lemon Law, the vehicle owner has two primary remedies with respect to the manufacturer:
+Under the California Lemon Law, the vehicle owner has two primary remedies:

 - The manufacturer must refund the amount of money paid for the vehicle, including finance charges, fees, cost of factory options, shipping, taxes, DMV fees, and out-of-pocket costs for repairs, towing, and rental cars.
 The total amount can be pro-rated based on the customer’s use of the vehicle prior to the first attempt to repair the defect.